 Dogs that aren't fed industrial dog "food" normally never have an Ear Infection in their life.
-And indeed, we never had a dog with an Ear Infection.
-Now compare that to the fact that Ear Infections are among the most common reasons for vet visits, and to the fact that industrial dog "food" is what's most commonly fed to dogs these days.
+And indeed: we never had a dog with an Ear Infection.

 Now, when you eat the industrially produced meat or dairy - or when your dog eats the waste of that industrially produced meat and dairy - then your dog (and you and your family!) receive constant doses of antibiotics and steroids with the "food", every day.

-Because antibiotics only and indiscriminately target bacteria, and they are most successful with the bacteria that have developed no weaponry as their sole function is to enable the body to survive and thrive.
+Because antibiotics only and indiscriminately target bacteria, and they are most successful with the bacteria that have developed no weaponry as their sole function is to enable our body to survive and thrive.